How to Pick the Right Thursday Pool for You

 Large Rectangle Fiberglass Pools

 We have a nice line up of large rectangle fiberglass pools.
-In this line, you will find the Goliath Series, Monolith, and Greco fiberglass pool designs.
+In this line, you will find the Goliath Series and Monolith fiberglass pool designs.
 These designs are perfect for those who like classic clean lines and want a fiberglass pool large enough to swim laps and regularly host their extended family and friends.
 I cover some great features of these large rectangle fiberglass pool designs below.

-Features and Benefits of the Goliath Series and Greco fiberglass pool designs:
+Features and Benefits of the Goliath Series designs:

 - Large shallow end benches provide ample seating but are strategically placed as to not take up a lot of swim area.
 Benches are set at a depth of 18” from the top of the pool, placing water depth at approximately 12”-14” from the seat.